The Best Climbing Belay Device

 We will separate today's assisted braking options into two categories: passive and active.
 Passive assisted braking devices generate their braking power by pinching the rope between the device and a carabiner and are dependent on the position of the brake hand (classified under UIAA En 15151-2, "Manual braking devices").
 These devices are lighter and less expensive than their active counterparts, and are usually capable of double strand rappels.
 However, their performance is highly dependent on the carabiner used and they offer less braking power.
 We examined the Mammut Smart Alpine and Edelrid Mega Jul in this category.

 Active assisted braking devices generate their braking power via a variety of mechanisms inside the device itself.
 They're not dependent on the position of the brake hand or the carabiner used (classified under UIAA EN 15151-1, "braking devices with manually assisted locking").
-Examples we tested include the Petzl GriGri 2, Edelrid Eddy, Camp Matik, and Trango Cinch.
+Examples we tested include the Petzl GriGri 2, Edelrid Eddy, and Camp Matik.
 These devices are the most expensive but provide the greatest braking power, handle smoothly, and are our favorites for most belays.

 Criteria for Evaluation